harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 #Tool Implementation

 Below is the definition of the FoldFeature superclass — all features created using Foldlings can override these methods to provide specific functionality.
 This structure holds properties common to all features, such as a list of edges and parent-child relationships between features.
 It also contains several functions that allow the other classes to modify the feature and sketch.
-For further discussion of the FoldFeature data structure, see **>>TODO REF**.
+For further discussion of the FoldFeature data structure, see Chapter 2 section \ref{interface-data-structures}, \nameref{interface-data-structures}, on page \pageref{interface-data-structures}.

 \small
 \singlespacing